 M. Jordan Love

-She honed her passion for museum education experience at the Worcester Art Museum in Worcester, Mass., where she was a curator, and The Sterling and Francine Clark Art in Williamstown, Mass., where she said the opportunity to be involved in education, marketing and press efforts expanded her role and interaction with the collections and exhibits and her goal of making art accessible.
+A native of Wyoming, Love first gained experience working in museums at the Sweetwater County Historical Museum, where she worked with objects once owned by Butch Cassidy.
+She honed her passion for museum education and curatorial experience at the Worcester Art Museum in Worcester, Mass., and at The Sterling and Francine Clark Art Museum in Williamstown, Mass.
+The opportunity to be involved in curating, education, marketing and press efforts expanded her role and interaction with the collections and exhibitions, while furthering her mission of making art accessible.

 (Photograph by Dan Addison/UVA Public Affairs)